Chapter 5 - Contracting Processes

 - Eligibility to receive the award.
 (FAR 9.104-1(g))

 Check for excluded, debarred, and restricted sources.
-CCOs shall check the Excluded Parties List System and should check the Embassy Business Restrictions List and the Department of Treasury website, available at https://www.epls.gov/.
+CCOs shall check the Embassy Business Restrictions List and the Department of Treasury website, in addition to the Excluded Parties List System available at https://www.sam.gov/.
 CCOs should check these exclusions before opening proposals or bids and again before award.

 CCOs are responsible for safeguarding contractor information.
 In some cases, the safety of contractor personnel depends on you and your vigilance to keep their information safe.
 In certain deployed locations, CCOs must not advertise contractors that have won awards, including email address, physical address, and names of employees.
 Upon arrival in the AOR, the CCO will be informed whether this type of strict information safeguards applies to the deployed location.